Emission Testing in Texas

 What Is Emission Testing?

-So what is an emissions test?
-This test is used to test your car’s emissions to make sure your car isn’t smogging up the air quality.
+So what is an vehicle emissions test (smog check)?
+This test is used to test your car’s emissions to make sure your car isn’t smogging up the air quality and causing air pollution.
 When you take your vehicle in to get an inspection, the emissions test will be part of the entire testing process.
 Besides making sure all your gizmos and gadgets are working properly, your car (depending on the model year) will have one of two types of emissions inspections ran on it.
 These tests determine if your car’s emissions are up to environmental carbon monoxide standards.
 Let’s discuss which test you’ll get when you take your car to be inspected.

 The On-Board Diagnostics: Second Generation (OBDII) Test